nicksellen/projects/baseNode_docConst.md

 ## Constitutional change
 1. Constitutional change is fundamental activity that affects that to the governance are constitutional change refers is documented by the addition, subtraction or other transformation of the Constitution (this document.)
 1. The process of constitutional change (herein 'the process') is a looped process.
-1. The process is initiated when all members, resident and remote, have been informed of a constitutional proposal.
+1. The process is initiated when all members (resident and remote) have been informed of a constitutional proposal.
 A constitutional proposal (1) must be backed by at least 3 members and (2) should already be implemented at the collective layer.
 1. The process is terminated when a proposal is selected twice in a row.
 1. The process itself is composed of a divergence phase followed by a decision phase
 	1. A divergence phase lasts 7 days during which people (1) should discuss the initial proposal and (2) may create alternative proposals.
 For an alternative proposal to be valid it must be created or backed by at least 1 member.
 At the end of a divergence phase a ballot is created by gathering (1) the initial proposal, (2) other valid proposals and (3) a 'status quo' control proposal (i.e. 'keep things as they are/change nothing').